Production and Operations Management

 Production and Operations Management is a monthly peer-reviewed academic journal covering research on all aspects of operations management, production management, management science, supply chain management, and manufacturing engineering.
-It is published by Wiley-Blackwell on behalf of the Production and Operations Management Society.
-It is listed as one of the 45 journals used by the Financial Times to compile its business-school research ranks and Bloomberg Businessweek's Top 20 Journals.
+It is published by Sage Publications on behalf of Production and Operations Management Society.
+It is listed as one of the 50 journals used by the Financial Times to compile its business-school research ranks and Bloomberg Businessweek's Top 20 Journals.

 History

 The journal was established by the editor-in-chief, Kalyan Singhal (University of Baltimore).

 Abstracting and indexing

 The journal is abstracted and indexed in: